jcostateixeira/riziv-medication-record/input/pagecontent/example9b.md

-## The recording of anesthetic, contrast and similar medications in the medication scheme
+## Example 9b.
+The recording of anesthetic, contrast and similar medications in the medication scheme

 This example shows a prescription that is made by VOS and the pharmacist dispenses the product for taking before exam.